 - Bodyweight moves create opportunity for more cardio.
-When you aren’t fumbling with equipment you are allowed to move more quickly through your strength routine.
+When you aren’t fumbling with equipment, you can move more quickly through your strength routine.
 This might add extra heart rate challenges and suit those looking for more cardiovascular results.
-Give me 10 push-ups, then go right to 10 burpees and immediately follow with 20 forward lunges and you’ve got yourself a killer cardio and strength workout combined!
-If you are time-starved for working out, bodyweight is for you!
+Do 10 push-ups, then go right to 10 burpees and immediately follow with 20 forward lunges, and you’ve got yourself a killer cardio and strength workout combined!

 Dumbbells, barbells, medicine balls… weighted training is a popular and mainstream way to gain strength and build muscle.
 The variety of ways to train with weight is vast and the results can’t be denied.
 Lifting weights builds muscle, plain and simple.
-Let’s look at the benefits of weighted training that might be aligned with your fitness goals.

 - Weighted training builds more muscle mass and boosts your metabolism more quickly.
-If you want real results in terms of building muscle mass on your body, pushing barbells or lifting dumbbells is the quickest way to get there – without a doubt.
-Heavier weight with fewer reps adds new muscle mass versus lighter weight with higher reps which focuses more on muscle endurance.
+Heavier weight with fewer reps adds new muscle mass, whereas lighter weight with higher reps which focuses more on muscle endurance.
 If you really want to see results in terms of metabolism-boosting muscle mass, then lifting heavier weights is the winner for you.

-- Weighted training will get you to weight loss goals more quickly.
+- Weighted training helps you reach your weight loss goals more quickly.
 EPOC (“Excess Post-Exercise Oxygen Consumption”) is the response your body has to a good workout.
-When the body finishes a workout, it is searching for oxygen even after you are through, and when the body searches for oxygen it does so to burn fat.
-The EPOC rate is higher the harder you work, so lifting heavier weights is going to make your fat-burning system turn on higher and for longer increasing your chances to lose body fat in a shorter amount of time.
-If this is your goal, weighted training is for you.
-However, keep in mind that body weight training still utilizes EPOC and still provides an efficient way to build strength, burn calories and lose weight!
+When the body finishes a workout, it is searching for oxygen even after you are done, and when the body searches for oxygen it does so to burn fat.
+The EPOC rate is higher the harder you work, so lifting heavier weights is going to make your fat-burning system turn on higher and for longer.
+If weight loss is your goal, weighted training is for you.
+However, keep in mind that bodyweight training still utilizes EPOC and still provides an efficient way to build strength, burn calories and lose weight!

-- Weighted training makes progression more accessible.
-A fundamental part of exercise is knowing that you must continually challenge your body if you want change.
-Weighted training gives you more options for this.
-For example, if you reach your goal of bench pressing 80 pounds for 12 reps then you know the only way to get stronger is to move up to 85 or 90 pounds and start practicing bench pressing the new load.
-This is not accessible to body weight training.
-The only way to make gains with body weight is by performing more reps or more sets.
-With equipment you can be constantly moving up to the next heavier piece.
-If your goal is to continue getting stronger more quickly then weighted training is for you.
+- Weighted training makes progression more accessible and customizable.
+Weighted training gives you more options to continually challenge and change your body.
+For example, once you reach your goal with weight training, you can easily increase the weights.
+However, when bodyweight training, your weight is a constant (in general).
+You can’t vary your weight day by day.
+The only way to make gains with bodyweight is by performing more reps or more sets.
+With equipment, you can be constantly moving up to the next heavier piece.
+If your goal is to continue getting stronger, faster, then weighted training is for you.

 - Weighted training has huge variety.
 Walk into a fitness center or gym nowadays and the variety of ways to get stronger is overwhelming.
-Barbells, dumbbells, ropes, machines, medicine balls, there is just no way to get bored!
-Your strength training with equipment can be varied week by week, or workout by workout always keeping your body guessing and your mind stimulated.
+Barbells, dumbbells, ropes, machines, medicine balls… there is simply no way to get bored!
+Your strength training with equipment can be varied week by week, or workout by workout.
+This always keeping your body guessing and your mind stimulated.
 If you thrive on change in your routine, weighted training is for you.